deckhouse/virtualization/docs/FAQ.md

 You can connect to a VM via the serial console ([`d8 v console`](/products/kubernetes-platform/documentation/v1/cli/d8/reference/#d8-v-console)) or VNC ([`d8 v vnc`](/products/kubernetes-platform/documentation/v1/cli/d8/reference/#d8-v-vnc)).
 These methods use different communication channels with the guest OS and depend on its configuration.
-For more details on connecting, see the [Connecting to a virtual machine](user_guide.html#connecting-to-a-virtual-machine) section.
+For more details on connecting, see the [Connecting to a virtual machine](./user_guide.html#connecting-to-a-virtual-machine) section.

 The sections below describe common situations where only one connection method works.

-#### No VNC access, but the serial console works
+#### Why does VNC not work when the serial console is available?

 VNC displays the guest OS screen and requires virtual terminal support in the kernel.
 The serial console works independently of the graphics subsystem.